VitoTechLab/VTracker/README.md

 - Q: Can I backup or export my data?
    - A: Export/import isn't implemented by default; it's on the roadmap.
 You can manually export IndexedDB or add a feature PR.

+---

+## License

+Licensed under the MIT `License`.
+See LICENSE for details.